wagslane/blog/content/posts/developers-learn-to-say-no.md

 ![say no](/img/say-no.webp)

 Saying "no" is hard skill to learn.
-It's even harder if you tend to be a more introverted person, but learn how to say "no" effectively can help your career as a developer in the long run.
+It's even harder if you tend to be a more introverted person, but learn how to say "no" effectively can help your career.
 I certainly have struggled over the years with saying "no" as a programmer, after all, wouldn't a *good programmer*{{< superscript "tm" >}} be able to do *anything*?

 Let's look at some example scenarios where perhaps you should be saying "no" more often.